RedisBloom/RedisBloom/docs/docs/count-min-sketch.md

 Count-Min Sketch is a probabilistic data structure that estimates the frequency of events/elements in a stream of data.

-It is  similar to Bloom filters in a way that it uses multiple hash functions to map an element onto an array, but instead of a single bit array is consists of a two-dimensional array with as many number of rows as there are hash functions.
-The chosen number of rows and columns determines the error rates.

 It uses a sub-linear space at the expense of over-counting some events due to collisions.
 It consumes a stream of events/elements and keeps estimated counters of their frequency.

 It is very important to know that the results coming from a Count-Min sketch lower than a certain threshold (determined by the error_rate) should be ignored and often even approximated to zero.
 So Count-Min sketch is indeed a data-structure for counting frequencies of elements in a stream, but it's only useful for higher counts.
 Very low counts should be ignored as noise.